List of Saint Seiya characters: Pegasus Tenma

-Trained to be the Pegasus Saint by Crateris Suikyō, Pegasus Tenma (の天馬, Pegasasu no Tenma) is Pegasus Seiya's incarnation in the 18th century, Alone's best friend and Sasha's childhood sweetheart.
+Trained to be the Pegasus Saint by Crateris Suikyō, Pegasus Tenma (の天馬, Pegasasu no Tenma) is Pegasus Seiya's incarnation in the 18th century, Alone's best friend and Sasha's childhood crush.
 After he and Alone escape from Libra Dohko and Aries Shion, Tenma realizes that his friend has become Hades.
 He vows to protect Alone, but, when he tries to make him remember who he is, Pandora and some Skeleton soldiers intervene and Tenma has to be saved by Dohko and Shion.
 The trio is then beset by Griffon Vermeer and Suikyō, who reveals himself as the Garuda Specter.
 The Saints manage to escape after Pandora summons the Specters and drink water from the Crateris Cloth to revitalize themselves.
 There, Tenma sees his future incernation: Seiya in a wheelchair.
 Returning to Sanctuary with Dohko and Shion, Tenma later encounters Andromeda Shun and the two begin to climb the Twelve Temples, joining forces to protect the infant time-traveling Athena.

 An alternate version of Tenma makes an appearance in the spin-off Saint Seiya: The Lost Canvas, where his name is spelled only in katakana.